A | B | C | D | E | F | G | I | K | M | N | O | P | R | S | T | U

 Shell bank

-• is authorised to carry on a banking business in its country of incorporation.
+• isn’t an affiliate of another corporation that’s incorporated in a particular country, authorised to carry on banking business in its country of incorporation, and has a physical presence in its country of incorporation.

 Physical presence means the corporation carries on a banking business at a physical place in that country and has at least one full-time employee who performs banking-related duties there.
 It involves meaningful decision-making and management.